COVIDtoken/eth-hodler/README.md

 * Tokens will be issued when sending ETH to the contract: TBA
 * Normal ETH Withdrawal: must wait until after 172800 blocks, which is roughly 30 days
 * Immediate ETH withdrawal: Must pay a %1 fee.
-* Should you accidentally overpay the %1 fee, overpayment (i.e the change) will be sent back
 * For all Withdrawals: tokens will be destroyed after withdrawal.
 Ether to be sent back to original address.
 * Tokens pending normal withdrawal will be locked until after 172800 blocks.
 * While tokens are locked, the cannot be transferred or sent.